ELMAHFOUDOUSOUSS/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile : this script moves the file betty from /tmp to tmp/my_first_directory 8-firstdelete : this script delete the betty file from /tmp/my_first_directory 9-firstdirdeletion : this script delete the folder my_first_directory
+7-movethatfile : this script moves the file betty from /tmp to tmp/my_first_directory 8-firstdelete : this script delete the betty file from /tmp/my_first_directory 9-firstdirdeletion : this script delete the folder my_first_directory 10-back : this script change the working directoryto the previous one